-Our nearest neighbor is the Andromeda Galaxy and is a spiral galaxy as well.
-It’s classified as a SA(s)b galaxy classification.
+ANDROMEDA GALAXY: Our nearest neighbor is the Andromeda Galaxy which is a spiral galaxy as well.
+It’s classified as an SA(s)b galaxy classification.

-Elliptical galaxies are circular in shape and elongated in a particular axis.
+Elliptical galaxies are circular in shape and elongated on a particular axis.
 The degree of ellipticity varies from E0 (circular) to E7 (elongated).

 Elliptical galaxies have a smooth gradient for brightness.
-That is, brightness progressively dimmers away from the center of the galaxy.
+Brightness progressively dimmers away from the center of the galaxy.